arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 EXECUTE DBMS_UTILITY.compile_schema(schema => 'schema_name');
 ```

-The second thing we need to solve is how are we going to add or drop a column or index or even a procedure; what will happen if we add a column to a table.
-If we want to deploy our script multiple times, we have to think of something to fix this.
+The second thing we need to solve is how are we going to add or drop a column or index or even a procedure.
+What will happen if we add a column to a table and we want to deploy our script multiple times, we have to think of something to fix this.
 Because if we don't, the release will fail if the column does not exist and we try to drop it or if we want to add it and it already exists.
 Oracle has (equal to SQL Server) a possibility to verify if objects already exist, you can use de ALL_* views to make a query and check whether the object already exists.
 For example, use the ALL_PROCEDURES and ALL_TAB_COLS to verify Stored Procedures and Columns.